CatJinnFu/Web_Dev_Assignment2/readme.txt

 http://www.deakin.edu.au/~schmidd/SIT203/Assignment2/

 This is a template we where given to develop into a functional e-commerce site.
-This Assignment extens functionality using PHP.
+This Assignment extends functionality using PHP.
 It's still a beta version and much can be done to improve the site.
 However the core functionality is there.

 This now features :